Dead Space: Downfall: Critical reception

 Upon its debut in the United States, the DVD release reached twenty-third place in sales charts, reaching over 26,500 units and earning over $397,000.
 Ultimately, Downfall earned over $1,655,000 in DVD sales.

 Christopher Monfette of IGN enjoyed the animation and staging of its scares and violence despite a limited color palette, but found the narrative was poorly paced with too many events happening in quick succession.
 He also faulted the dialogue and performances, and the Unitology subplot as unnecessary filler.
 Joystiq's Andrew Yoon felt that the movie was only for fans of the game, as its storyline was best understood by those who had already played Dead Space.
 Alongside this, Yoon faulted the characters, lack of reference to in-game events, and overfast pacing; ultimately, he felt it was better than bigger-budget Hollywood game adaptations.
-Jim Sterling, writing for Destructoid, said that the movie was enjoyable but relied too much on character cliches.
-He positively compared its tone and violence to a "a cartoony Event Horizon", and praised the animation quality despite it clashing with the parent game's realistic graphics.
+James Stephanie Sterling writing for Destructoid, said that the movie was enjoyable but relied too much on character cliches.
+She positively compared its tone and violence to "a cartoony Event Horizon", and praised the animation quality despite it clashing with the parent game's realistic graphics.

 Peter Debruge of Variety noted its technical achievements given its scale and market, but noted that its tone and apparent revelry in the deaths of its cast made it unenjoyable outside the original game's context.
 DVDTalk's Adam Tyner felt that Downfall would have been better if it had focused on horror and suspence over violence and gore.
 He summarised that the film "captures the unflinchingly graphic violence of EA's survival horror video game, but it misses out on the suspense and intensity that leave it standing out as one of the year's best".
 Michael Thompson of Ars Technica again noted it as better than many larger-budget video game adaptations, citing Max Payne as an example of the latter.
 His biggest complaint was a lack of horror elements, with the focus on bloody violence undercuting any suspense.
 Play, as part of an article on Dead Space 3, called Downfall "Gory, quite silly, but good for fans and entertaining."

+In July 2021, the Oktyabrsky District Court in Saint Petersburg banned the film along with some Happy Tree Friends, films based on anime.